 As the legend goes, an early German settler to the area said the valley was as gorgeous as the site described in the Bible.
 His mispronunciation of the word stuck.
 Of course, others argue that the name evolved from Little Canada which is a bygone nickname of the town of Davis.
 Either way, the Canaan Valley is one of several places names throughout the state with creative pronunciations.

-The Canaan Valley is punctuated by the towns of Thomas, Davis to the northeast, and Parsons to the southwest where all the delights of small-town West Virginia await.
+Canaan Valley is punctuated by the towns of Thomas, Davis to the northeast, and Parsons to the southwest where all the delights of small-town West Virginia await.
 In between, visitors are welcome to discover some of the most unadulterated and unparalleled natural landscape anywhere.
-The Canaan Valley boasts National Forest, Federal Wilderness, a Fish and Wildlife Refuge, and State Park.
+Canaan Valley boasts National Forest, Federal Wilderness, a Fish and Wildlife Refuge, and State Park.
 This equals more adventure—skiing, hiking, fishing, mountain biking—than any one person can tackle in a weekend.
 Although, we hope you’ll try to prove us wrong.
 Let’s just say, you’ll sleep fine while you’re here.
+For a complete list of all the area has to offer please visit our Things to Do page.